SpaceMercury/Deforest_Detectives/README.md

 ## Results

 The trained ResNet model demonstrated promising results in detecting deforestation.
-The model's predictions were validated against ground-truth data, showing a high level of precision and recall.
+Unet achieved better results and is the final part of the demo.

 ## Technologies Used

-- PyTorch for implementing and training the ResNet model
+- PyTorch for implementing the ResNet model
+- PyTorch for implementing Unet
 - Python for data processing and model development
 - Matplotlib and OpenCV for image visualization and augmentation